Tutorial: Running a Jupyter Lab Workload

 Define the necessary information for your workload:

-- Under “Templates” select “Start from sratch” (i.e. do not use any existing template)
+Under “Templates” select “Start from scratch” (i.e. do not use any existing template)

 /scratch/<runai-project-name>.

-- Lastly, Click on “CREATE WORKLOAD” to submit the workload to the cluster.
+Data resource Finally, click on “CREATE WORSPACE” to submit the workload to the cluster.
+The workspace can take a few minutes to initialise.

 Step 3: Connect to Jupyter Lab